Project 3 Team

 Crawford also coaches single sport athletes – with a particular interest in running, from 5k to Ultra Marathons.
 With a background in fell running and a few successful race winning seasons of ultra-marathon racing under his belt; running has always been a big passion.

-Craig has a passion for endurance sport and helping others.
-He has been working within fitness and coaching since 2013.
-Starting as a Fitness Instructor and Personal Trainer he has supported people of all ages from youth clubs to fitness classes with clients in their 80’s – which he continued for over 6 years.
-Craig’s experiences continue into triathlon coaching where he has coached & supported athletes of all levels – from first-time youths and adults to elite athletes.
+Craig has a passion for endurance sport and helping others and has been working within fitness and coaching since 2013.
+Starting as a Fitness Instructor and Personal Trainer he has supported people of all ages from youth clubs to fitness classes with clients in their 80’s.
+Craig has a range of experience in triathlon coaching, having coached & supported athletes of all levels – first-time youths and adults to elite athletes.

 Craig is a member of the Triathlon Scotland Academy coaching team delivering training camps and race support throughout the year, as well as the TS Skills School lead coach in the Tayside & Fife region.
-His work within the development pathway earned him Triathlon Scotland's Performance Development Coach of the year award in 2017.
+He was awarded Triathlon Scotland's Performance Development Coach of the year award in 2017.

 He works with personal clients to deliver bespoke individual training programmes.
 Clients range from those training for their first ever triathlon to experienced Ironman athletes, and everything in between!
-Craig currently works as the coach for Stirling Masters Swim squad – consisting of master national medallists and new swimmers looking to improve their fitness & technique.
+Craig currently works as the coach for Stirling Masters Swim squad.

-His personal experiences within endurance sport has given him a vast knowledge of the demands the sport of triathlon.
+His personal experiences within endurance sport have given him a vast knowledge of the demands of the sport of triathlon.
 Starting to compete in triathlon at the age of 8, he has raced a range of distances and disciplines within endurance sport.
-From years of racing in the youth/junior ages to completing his first Ironman aged 19.
-He has raced multiple endurance mountain bike events including Relentless 24 Solo on two occasions and in 2018, qualified for Xterra World Championships in Maui, Hawaii.
+He raced in the youth/junior ages for many years and completed his first Ironman aged 19.
+He has raced multiple endurance mountain bike events including Relentless 24 Solo and in 2018, qualified for Xterra World Championships in Maui, Hawaii.

-Craig has also recently achieved a Diploma in Swedish Massage to add to his services.
+Craig has also recently added a Diploma in Swedish Massage to his services.